The Importance of HVAC Maintenance

 Clean the Ductwork

-It is recommended that you clean your ducts once every three to five years to eliminate these contaminates and ensure that your HVAC works efficiently.
-If your ducts are sealed properly, and you replace your filter on a regular basis It may not be necessary to clean them.
-You can only be sure by having your ducts examined.
-A contractor accredited by the EPA will use specific testing methods to determine the amount of particulates that are present in your ductwork.
-They can then recommend cleaning schedules that are suitable for your situation.
+It is recommended that you clean your ductwork every three to five years to remove these contaminants and ensure that your HVAC is operating efficiently.
+If your ducts are well-sealed, and you change your filter regularly it might not be necessary to clean them.
+You can only be sure by having your ducts checked.
+A licensed contractor can employ special testing methods to measure the amount of particulates in your ductwork, and will recommend the appropriate cleaning schedules that are based on your particular situation.

 Check the Compressor